 What can I work on now to be better for band camp?

-You could start memorizing your Pregame music or the Short Cheers (as soon as they are available).
+You could start memorizing your Pregame music or the Short Cheers.
 You could also keep your “chops” in shape by practicing just a little every day.
 Even just ten minutes a day will keep you stronger than going weeks without playing.
 If you don’t have an instrument with you and you are a brass player, you could buzz on your mouthpiece.
 This will help keep your embouchure strong.
 If you are a woodwind player, you can do the time-tested traditional “air fingering” of your parts. ☺

 Can I get music before band camp starts?

 Yes.
-The Pregame Music, the Short Cheers, Show 1 Music, and many Stands Tunes will be available for you to practice well before Camp begins.
+The Pregame Music, the Short Cheers, Show 1 Music, and many Stands Tunes will be available (via our Dropbox File Center) for you to practice well before Camp begins.
 Show up knowing your part, and you’ll make the complacent upper classmen jealous.

 What do you have against the number six?